ivantcholakov/codeigniter-base-model/README.md

 */
 ```

+* A new method as_json() has been added, it enforces JSON presentation of the returned result.

 **QUERY BUILDER DIRECT ACCESS METHODS**
 * The method select($select = '*', $escape = NULL) has been added.
 An example: